okx/proof-of-reserves-v2/docs/technical_spec.md

 # technical specs
-the goal of the project is to generate a ZK proof proving that our published total equity & debt is calculated correctly by summing over all OKX's users equity & debt.
-We can also provide each individual user a merkle inclusion proof that its asset is part of the committed total asset of exchange.
-We achive this by constructing a global merkle sum tree (GMST) and generates ZK proof that the construction is correctly constructed.
+the goal of the project is to prove that the total equity & debt of an exchange is correct and verifiable.
+We achive this by constructing a global merkle sum tree (GMST) and generates ZK proof that the construction is correctly constructed. the root of the GMST will represent a commitment of the CEX's total equity & debt.
+We provide individual user a merkle inclusion proof that its asset is part of the committed total asset of exchange.

 ## GMST